ncm/nytm-spelling-bee/article.md

 the same vector, we need to index both elements to avoid an ownership conflict with an iterator, but that comes with bounds checking.
-We have to start `count` at 0 to give the optimizer a chance to notice that it cannot exceed `i`, and elide bounds checking; but then we need the `if` statement to start things off.^[The cost of the bounds check would not actually be detectable here.]
+We have to start `count` at 0 to give the optimizer a chance to notice that `count` cannot exceed `i`, and elide bounds checking; but then we need the `if` statement to start things off.^[The cost of the bounds check would not actually be detectable in this program.]

-I was astonished to find that constructing the C++ `counts` vector with a size argument was much, much slower than default-constructing and then resizing it, as above.
-(This was with g++-5.3.1.)

 The program to this point is all setup, accounting for a small fraction of run time.
 Using `<map>` or `BTreeMap`, respectively, to store `sevens`